 - Offline transfer/sync between clouds.

-Do not worry about the charge, for new users, it is complete free.
-The only charge is that you want to make use of its advanced features or want to enjoy much faster file transfer speed; still, the charge is low for month, quarter or year.
-See the differences between charged users and free accounts >>
+Do not worry about the charge, for new users, it is completely free.
+The only charge is that you want to make use of its advanced features or want to enjoy a much faster file transfer speed; still, the charge is low for the month or year.
+To see the differences between charged users and free accounts, please click subscription plans.

 1. Download directly to Google Drive from URL

 Wait for it to complete.
 When the process is complete, you can see the file in the data list on Google Drive.
 Or, you can view the status in the "Remote Upload" interface.

-2. Cloud Download to Google Drive
+2. Download to Google Drive with "Copy" and "Paste"

 This way is proper for downloading files to Google Drive from another cloud drive.
 First of all, add the source cloud drive to MultCloud using the same steps as adding Google Drive above.

 Then, go to the source cloud drive and find the target file.
-Right click the file and select "Copy".
+Right-click the file and select "Copy".

 Finally, the file will be downloaded directly to Google Drive.